Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 • blue is for configuration data (i.e. data that is rather in background and accessible only to site managers)

-The main page or “dashboard” is another thing that you can discuss with your customer before even starting to write code.
+The main page or “dashboard” is another thing you can discuss with your customer before even starting to write code.
 Let’s say that they want it to show a list of products available for exchange.
+Something like this:

 And a last thing to discuss is the main menu.
 For the LETS website it will be fairly simple: